eclipse-hono/hono/site/content/download.md

 ### Older Versions

 These artifacts are available for reference only.
-Please always use the latest milestone since this is the one we can provide the best support for.
+Please always use the latest version since this is the one we can provide the best support for.

 * [0.5-M9 Archive](https://www.eclipse.org/downloads/download.php?file=/hono/eclipse-hono-example-0.5-M9.tar.gz)
 * [0.5-M8 Archive](https://www.eclipse.org/downloads/download.php?file=/hono/eclipse-hono-example-0.5-M8.tar.gz)